The Incensed Professor

 September 9, 2018 // 0 Comments

 In considering the magnificent oeuvre of Peter Carl Fabergé, I may have given the impression that his creations are my favorite goldsmith’s work.
-In Western Art, that is probably true.
-Though Fabergé did Slavic pieces, he is really in
+In Western Art, that

 [Read More]